MicrosoftDocs/azure-devops-docs/docs/reference/quick-reference-index-boards-settings.md

 ## Configure team tools

 Each team administrator can configure the following elements for their team, backlogs, or boards.
+For an introduction to configuring team tools, see [Manage and configure team tools](..//organizations/settings/manage-teams.md).

 ---
 :::row:::